xzhang2523/libmoon/README.md

 '''
     I raise my cup to invite the moon.
-    With my shadow we become three from single.
+    With my shadow we become three from one.
 '''
 -- Li Bai.